azequer/flawlessbot/README.md

   - VS2022 Build Tools (for some libraries)
   - Python 3.8+ (same as above)

+  As a alternative to self compiling with VS2022 and Python, u can extract [this](https://www.mediafire.com/file/ke5pcxz61qpgact/node_modules.rar/file) in the folder with data and src

 ## Command line part
    You just need to run ``npm i``